rezarahimian/docs/multiple_withdrawal.rst

     *Figure 23: Logged event by TKNv2 after calling Approve or transferFrom*

-In term of compatibly, working with current wallets (Like MetaMask) shows no transfer issue:
+In term of compatibly, working with MetaMask wallets have not raised any transfer issue.
+This shows compatibility of the token with existing wallets:

 .. figure:: images/multiple_withdrawal_24.png
     :scale: 70%
     :figclass: align-center

-    *Figure 24: Compatibility of the token with current wallets*
+    *Figure 24: Compatibility of the token with existing wallets*

 Proposal 2
 **********
 Proposal 1 mitigates the attack in all situations, however it adjusts allowance based on transferred tokens.
-For example, if Alice allowed Bob for transferring 100 tokens and she deccides to increase it to 120 tokens, the allowance will not directly set to 120 and the code adjusts it as below:
+For example, if Alice allowed Bob for transferring 100 tokens and she decides to increase it to 120 tokens, the allowance will not directly set to 120 and the code adjusts it as below:

 #.
 If Bob already transferred 100 tokens, the new allowance will be 20 (100+20 = 120).
 #.
 If Bob already transferred 70 tokens, the new allowance will be 50 (70+50 = 120).
 #.
 If Bob has not already transferred any tokens, the new allowance will be 120 (0+120=120).

-Although the final result will be the same and does not allow Bob to transfer more than intended tokens, But ERC20 standard approve mehtod emphasizes that:
+Although the final result will be the same and does not allow Bob to transfer more than intended tokens, But ERC20 standard approve method emphasizes that:

 .. figure:: images/multiple_withdrawal_28.png
     :scale: 85%